 It’s a double-edged sword.
 On one hand, it raises awareness.
 On the other, it can desensitize us to real human suffering.

 Looking back, I realize we made some mistakes.
-We didn’t fully consider the long-term effects on the public.
-We got caught up in the moment, driven by the shock value.
+We didn’t fully consider the long-term effects on the public, we got caught up in the moment, driven by shock value.
+That’s the part nobody talks about.

 It’s a lesson learned: always think about the broader impact.